UCL-Biosciences/Auto-Prot/README.md

 **Optional** switch to staging branch: `git checkout staging`.

+This is important - it allows you to make changes to the config file withour your setup being sent to the main repo: `git update-index --skip-worktree configs/auto-prot-config.yaml`

 ### 3. Install dependencies for your operating system
 Create the environment and download dependencies using the information in configuration files: `conda env create -f configs/auto-prot-env-YOUR-OS-HERE.yml`.
 Which version you use will depend on whether you are using a Windows machine or a Mac.
 You will need to create environments for the general pipeline and the R functions: